ober/mattermost/README.md

-# mattermost
-Mattermost client in Gerbil Scheme
+# Mattermost client in Gerbil